 Supporting a child with special educational needs during times of change

-If your child with SEN is struggling with the constant changes to their daily routine, read our advice on helping them cope in these challenging times.
+If your child with SEN is struggling with changes to their daily routine, read our advice on helping them cope during challenging times.

 6 useful study tips for children with Dyslexia, ADHD and DCD